An online booking system is a very popular trend recently.

 #8 Allows you to Connect Your Favorite Software Tools

 Any small business owners prefer Quickbooks Online, while others prefer Xero.
 ActiveCampaign could be more desirable to you than Mailchimp.
 That's fine.
 You use the tech applications you do for a cause.
 Since your business is unique, you most probably have a set way of doing things, a system that works well.
+And to make the best use of those tools, why don't you take a look at our ERP &Accounting extensions, which are built to integrate your store with those softwares.

 Here's the deal.
 Booking software does not have to throw anything out of whack; rather, it should supplement the processes you already have in place.
 Most booking systems provide prominent integrations and tools to help you scale your company and simplify your workflows.